- Goji Berries used in traditional Asian medicine

 Goji berries in Traditional Chinese Medicine

-According to traditional Chinese medicine, wolfberries increase the yin.
-Furthermore, Chinese medicine recommends them in case of: hypertension, sugar, eye problems, and support of the immune system.
-They are now called a Superfood.
+According to traditional Chinese medicine, wolfberries increase yin.
+Furthermore, Chinese medicine recommends them in case of hypertension, sugar, eye problems, and immune system support.
+Therefore, they are now called Superfood.

-They are said to be full of secondary plant nutrients, nutrients, and vital substances and positively influence the body’s cells.
+They are full of secondary plant nutrients, nutrients, and vital substances and positively influence the body’s cells.

 Furthermore, the common Bocksdorn is a thorny, winter hard shrub with a growing height of 2-4 meters.
 During the flowering period from June to August, it carries violet, funnel-shaped flowers.
 Moreover, its red fruits ripen from August to October.

 Gojigrows in China and is sold nowadays, even in Europe.
-The largest cultivation area Chinas are in the north and west.
+The largest cultivation area in China is in the north and west.
 Ningxia region is China's most productive region, with 50,000 tonnes in 2013.

 The fields along the Yellow River (Huang He) have been around for 700 years.
-In the capital of Ningxia, Yinchuan, the Chinese have been celebrating every year the goji berries since 2000.
+In the capital of Ningxia, Yinchuan, the Chinese have celebrated the goji berries every year since 2000.
 This festival coincides with the harvest in August.

 According to Wikipedia, Goji berries can also trigger allergies.
-Therefore, allergy sufferers and cardiac patients should not consume wolfberry until after consultation with your doctor.
+Therefore, allergy sufferers and cardiac patients should not consume wolfberry until after consultation with their doctor.

-When vitamin K antagonists (eg., Marcumar) are administered at the same time, which are in use for blood dilution, the blood-thinning effect is more intense.
+When vitamin K antagonists (e.g., Marcumar) are administered simultaneously, which are in use for blood dilution, the blood-thinning effect is more intense.
 Consequently, there is an increased risk of bleeding.
 (Source Wikipedia and the Medical Journal of March 2013)